smilenazy/tarantool/doc/rfc/raft-over-qsync.md

 ### Leader Election

-I expect the leader election algorithm can be reused from the Raft implementation of
+I expect the leader election algorithm can be reused from the Raft implementation [2] with additional mapping to the Tarantool replication mechanism.

 ### Log Replication